The Shirley Association has been a member of the Guild of One-Name Studies since 1988

 married 3rd Eliza McDuffee in 1799, daughter of Hugh McDuffee.
 She died in 1843 age 80.

-D. John SHIRLEY May 25, 1781; lived Belknap County in 1850; d.
-Feb 6, 1851 of dropsey and diseased liver, He was a builder of wharves and Pile-bridges.
+3(iv).
+John Shirley born May 25, 1781; Enumerated in the 1820 and 1830 Strafford Co NH census for Sanbornton township. lived Belknap County in 1850 when the county was created from Strafford Co; He died Feb 6, 1851 of dropsey and diseased liver, He was a builder of wharves and Pile-bridges.
 They lived at Union Bridge and a few years in Boston Mass.

 married 1st Martha Gibson Mar 9, 1815 d.
 May 18, 1816 (of consumption),